 The overall objective of this SEA is framed as:

-“In partnership with the Department of Energy and Department of Public Enterprises representing iGas, Eskom and Transnet, and in consultation with relevant stakeholders, identify; routing corridors, environmental management measures including norms or standards and a streamlined environmental authorisation for the construction of the linear infrastructure associated with energy provision including a gas pipeline network and electricity grid infrastructure as well as interventions required to secure long term the energy planning corridors and zones identified.“
+“In partnership with the Department of Energy and Department of Public Enterprises representing iGas, Eskom and Transnet, and in consultation with relevant stakeholders, identify; routing corridors, environmental management measures such as norms or standards with the intent to streamline the environmental authorisation process or to exempt the development of linear infrastructure associated with energy provision, including a gas pipeline network and electricity grid infrastructure, from environmental authorisation, as well as interventions required to secure long term the energy planning corridors and zones identified.“

 Immediate project objective